LlewBach/aj-builder/README.md

 Well, although converting the images to WebP definitely reduced their sizes, for some reason my lighthouse performance thereafter absolutely tanked.
 I put this to my mentor who told me I should avoid WebP for now as it's not supported by some versions of Safari.
 Thankfully, all my old images were still in the Recycling Bin!

+I had indeed neglected to compress the carousel images, which I've now done.

+I changed the non-sequential h titles and replaced them with p elements whose classes I targeted to adjust font size.